techstackmedia/react-front-to-back/README.md

 ## Usage

-In this section, we will explore how to use JSX to efficiently display images, text, and utilize attributes in JSX elements.
-Additionally, we will delve into the process of transpiling JSX code into plain JavaScript that can be easily understood by the browser.
+In this section, we will explore how to create your first React component and use it in your application.
+We'll start with the `App` component, which uses the `Header` component to display the header section of the app with the text "Feedback UI".
+The `App` component also contains the main content of the app.

 ## Contributing